What is the role of faculty and staff in assisting students who have problems?

 - When required by law

 The Counseling Center adheres very strictly to this policy.
 If a staff or faculty member is interested in a student’s contact with the Counseling Center, information can best be obtained directly from the student.
-It should be noted that students are not bound by the same promises of confidentiality that psychologists are obliged to keep.

 Are referrals to other sources of assistance possible?